Internal Control System and Risk Management

 Our “Safety First” approach entails the constant consideration of safety and health in the execution of business activities, including development, manufacturing, sales, services and management.
-In accordance with this approach, we work continuously to improve the safety of our products.
-Measures to this end include thoroughgoing safety design at the product development phase, promotion of safety training and maintaining an accident reporting system.
+In accordance with this approach, we work continuously to improve the safety of our products and workplace across the Group.
+Measures to this end include thorough safety design at the product development phase, job-specific safety training for employees, equipment user training for customers, and the maintenance of an accident reporting system.

 Our products are based on the integration of numerous leading-edge technologies.
-The occurrence of defects could lead to recalls, liability for damages based on quality responsibility, additional costs related to implementing defect countermeasures, decline in our credibility, or otherwise affect our business performance.
+The occurrence of defects could lead to recalls, liability for damages based on quality responsibility, additional costs related to implementing defect countermeasures, a decline in our brand image and credibility, or otherwise affect our business performance.

-Based on a uniform Group-wide quality control policy, we provide quality training for our employees and suppliers and strive to constantly maintain a quality assurance system, including ISO 9001 certification, as well as a world-class service system.
-In development, we introduce collaboration with sales and service departments from the initial stages of product development and design to solve technological issues.
-Furthermore, we mitigate and address risks such as by using simulation technology for thorough validation.
-When defects occur, we investigate the root of the problem and take thoroughgoing measures to prevent recurrences and the occurrence of similar defects.
+Based on a uniform Group-wide quality control policy, we provide quality training for our employees and suppliers and maintain a quality assurance system, including ISO 9001 certification, as well as a world-class service system, based on continuous improvement.
+In development, we introduce collaboration with sales and service departments from the initial stages of product development and design to solve technological issues and meet customers’ needs.
+Furthermore, we work to mitigate and address risks such as using simulation technology for thorough validation.
+When defects occur, we investigate the root of the problem and take appropriate measures to prevent recurrences and the occurrence of similar defects.
 Similarly, in managing the quality of procured components, we constantly monitor the state of supplier quality and conduct audits, improvement support and other measures.

 We operate globally and are therefore subject to the various laws and regulations of the countries and regions where we do business, including those regarding imports and exports, the environment, competition, labor, corruption, bribery and transfer pricing taxation.
 We strive to ensure compliance with such laws and regulations.
 However, violations of such laws or regulations could result in consequences such as diminished public confidence in us, fines, liability for damages or restrictions on business activities.
 Furthermore, national security policies of countries and unanticipated future legal amendments or tightening of regulations could, if not appropriately responded to, result in liability for costs related to such response or restrictions on business activities, or otherwise affect our business performance.

 We have built a system for monitoring compliance activities at each of the key sites in and outside Japan under the direction of a Chief Compliance Officer.
-We conduct compliance assessments by external experts, report the identified issues to the CEO, Board of Directors and Audit & Supervisory Board, and carry out swift and effective measures as well as further
+In addition, we operate a Group-wide internal reporting system to identify any action or behavior that appears inconsistent with applicable laws and business ethics at early stages and to take steps promptly.
+We conduct compliance assessments by external experts, report the identified issues to the CEO, the Board of Directors and the Audit & Supervisory Board, and carry out swift and effective measures as well as further enhancement of systems.

 Our products are based on the integration of numerous leading-edge technologies.
 Obtaining and legally protecting our intellectual property rights and preventing infringements of such rights by third parties are crucial to differentiating and reinforcing the competitiveness of our products.
 Infringements by us of the intellectual property rights of third parties could lead to restrictions on the production and sale of our products or liability for damages, or otherwise affect our business performance.

-In the course of its business activities, we may obtain, hold and utilize confidential information, customer information and personal information.
-Incidents—such as the breach of information and service disruption—caused by unauthorized access or operation due to cyberattacks and other causes, human errors, natural disasters or other reasons could result in diminished public confidence in us, liability for damages or other consequences which may otherwise affect our business performance.
+In the course of our business activities, we may obtain, hold and utilize confidential information, customer information and personal information.
+Incidents—such as breaches and service disruptions—caused by unauthorized access or operation due to cyberattacks against us or our suppliers and other causes, human errors, natural disasters or other reasons could result in diminished public confidence in us, liability for damages or other consequences which may otherwise affect our business performance.

 Together with seeking organizational reinforcement such as by creating a dedicated department centered on the Information Security Committee, we are building an information security system based on global standards, by conducting security assessments by external experts.
 In addition, beside technological aspects such as the introduction of an anomaly detection system in preparation for the occurrence of incidents, we are also taking measures from operational aspects, such as establishing globally standardized rules and regulations for information management and guidelines for response during the occurrence of incidents.